alexehouston/kpxaeh/README.md

 # :pencil: Description

-KPxAEH is a simple React.js application that houses the collaboration between hair stylists Alex Houston and Kristen Pennington.
+KP x AEH is a simple React.js application that houses the collaboration between hair stylists Kristen Pennington and Alex E. Houston.
 Clients are able to navigate to the site in order to book appointments.

 <a href="https://squiz.herokuapp.com/" target=”_blank”>Deployed Link</a>